Regent (House of the Dragon): Plot

-At Dragonstone
+Rhaenyra sends Baela to Driftmark to ask Corlys to be her Hand.
+Mourning Rhaenys, Corlys initially refuses, but Baela persuades him.

-Rhaenyra admits being untrained in warfare but notes that the all-male council is equally inexperienced due to the previous kings, Jaehaerys I and Viserys I, having peaceful reigns.
-On Mysaria's advice, Rhaenyra sends her maid Elinda Massey to King's Landing as a spy; she also dispatches council member Ser Alfred Broome to Harrenhal to confer with Daemon.
+On Dragonstone, Rhaenyra admits to her council her lack of experience in warfare, but points out the same fault in them, considering they lived through the two peaceful reigns of Kings Viserys and Jaehaerys.
+On Mysaria's advice, Rhaenyra sends her maid Elinda Massey to King's Landing as a spy; she also dispatches a council member Ser Alfred Broome to Harrenhal to confer with Daemon.

-Though initially frustrated by his disobedience, Rhaenyra praises Jace for his success at the Twins.
-They discuss that their only hope against Vhagar are Dragonstone's large dragons, Vermithor and Silverwing, both without riders.
+Initially frustrated by Jace's disobedience, Rhaenyra praises him for his success with the Freys.
+They conclude their only hope against Vhagar are Dragonstone's two large dragons, Vermithor and Silverwing, both without riders.
 Jace suggests potential dragonriders may be found in other noble houses due to earlier Targaryens marrying into them.
-Rhaenyra worries the Valyrian bloodline may have become too thin over many generations, but they decide to search Dragonstone's genealogical records.
+Rhaenyra is skeptical, but decides to search Dragonstone's genealogical records.

 Production

 Writing and filming

 "Regent" was written by Ti Mikkel, marking her first time as writer for the series.
 The title of the episode refers to the regent position discussed by the Green Council to fill the vacancy on the Iron Throne resulting from King Aegon Targaryen's inability to rule due to his severe injury in the battle at Rook's Rest.

 The episode was directed by Clare Kilner.
 It marks her fifth directorial credit for the series, following "King of the Narrow Sea", "We Light the Way", "The Green Council", and "Rhaenyra the Cruel".